 - HURIDOCS Design builds reusable, free and open-source software tools that give defenders swift, deep insight into their documents and data.
 We create breakthrough solutions for collecting, extracting, analysing, visualising, and preserving human rights information.

 In 2019, we are excited to deepen these and new partnerships.
-Particularly, we look forward to working with our partners to co-create Uwazi Reveal, a flexible and powerful tool that supports the next generation of human rights investigations.
+Particularly, we look forward to working with our partners to co-create the next generation of Uwazi, which will support human rights investigations in a flexible and powerful way.

 Thanks for your support!